espocrm/documentation/development/hooks.md

 The main hook types are:

-- beforeSave;
+- beforeSave
-- afterSave;
+- afterSave
-- beforeRemove;
+- beforeRemove
-- afterRemove;
+- afterRemove
-- afterRelate;
+- afterRelate
-- afterUnrelate;
+- afterUnrelate
-- afterMassRelate.
+- afterMassRelate

 ### New hook type
 You can use your own hook type and trigger it with